 A Foreword by Dr. Lance Owens supplements this volume with a discussion of Jung’s encounter with Gnostic tradition while composing his Red Book (Liber Novus).
 Dr. Owens delivers a fascinating and historically well-documented account of how Gnostic mythology entered into Jung’s personal mythology in the Red Book.
 Gnostic mythology thereafter became for Jung a prototypical image of his individuation.
 Dr. Owens offers this conclusion:

 “In 1916 Jung had seemingly found the root of his myth and it was the myth of Gnosis.
 I see no evidence that this ever changed.
 Over the next forty years, he would proceed to construct an interpretive reading of the Gnostic tradition’s occult course across the Christian aeon: in Hermeticism, alchemy, Kabbalah, and Christian mysticism.
 In this vast hermeneutic enterprise, Jung was building a bridge across time, leading back to the foundation stone of classical Gnosticism.
 The bridge that led forward toward a new and coming aeon was footed on the stone rejected by the builders two thousand years ago.”

-Download the book in PDF format here: Foreword-Search-for-Roots-1
+Download a preview of the book here: Foreword-Search-for-Root